ebingrav/avwiki/Category:Quarries_and_Mines.md

 under which the local cloud can be found.

-The mines are two semi-linear passages, one towards the [Halfling's Paradise](:Category:Halfling's_Paradise "wikilink")'s lower area, and the other towards the [Mountain Tunnels](:Category:Mountain_Tunnels "wikilink").
+The mines are two semi-linear passages, one towards the [Halfling's Paradise](:Category:Halfling's_Paradise.md "wikilink")'s lower area, and the other towards the [Mountain Tunnels](:Category:Mountain_Tunnels.md "wikilink").
 You can't return from the Mountain Tunnels, but it shouldn't matter if you entered through this connection.

 Entire area is cursed so no recalling or teleportation is possible.